nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-10-22-why-integrated-authentication-does-not-work-with-host-headers/index.md

 ---
+title: Why Integrated Authentication does not work with host headers!
+date: 2007-10-22
+author: MrHinsh
 id: "296"
-title: "Why Integrated Authentication does not work with host headers!"
-date: "2007-10-22"
-categories:
-  - "problems-and-puzzles"
-tags:
-  - "tfs"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "why-integrated-authentication-does-not-work-with-host-headers"
+slug: why-integrated-authentication-does-not-work-with-host-headers
 aliases:
 - /blog/why-integrated-authentication-does-not-work-with-host-headers
+tags:
+- tfs
+categories:
+- problems-and-puzzles

 ---

 **You receive error 401.1 when you browse a [TFS](http://msdn2.microsoft.com/en-us/teamsystem/aa718934.aspx "Team Foundation Server") Web site that uses Integrated Authentication and is hosted on IIS 5.1 or IIS 6**